AkaPidjey/JavaTutorials_Base/spring.md

 # Spring Core

 ## My summary of spring studies

+__Configuration using annotations:__
+Spring Core
++ @Component("/id/") - Indicates the desired class when scanning
++ @Autowired - Needed for dependency injection
++ @Qualifier("/dog/") - Used to specify which bean to embed dependencies in
++ @Value("/Sidorov/") - Used for embedding values in fields
++ @Scope("prototype") - Used to specify the scope of the bean
++ @PostConstruct - Used to specify the init-method
++ @PreDestroy - Used to specify the destroy-method
++ @Comfiguration - Indicates that this class is a configuration
++ @ComponentScan("/web/") - Shows which package to scan for beans and different annotations
++ @Bean - To create a bean manually
++ @PropertySource("classpath:myApp.properties") - Shows to the property file where we can use values for fields Spring AOP
++ @EnabkeAspectJAutoProxy - Allows us to use Spring AOP Proxy behind the scenes
++ @Aspect - Indicates that this is not a regular class, but an Aspect
++ @Before("execution(public void getBook())") - Executed before the method with the main logic

+Spring Core
 __Main function Spring Container:__
 + __1.IoC__ Inversion of control.
 The creation and management of objects
 + __2.DI__ Dependency Injection.